c-sp/age/src/age_emulator_gb/README.md

 when the Nintendo logo is displayed.
-When reaching `PC 0x100` it produces no audible sound due to it's volume being zero, but it still iterates the configured duty waveform.
+When reaching `PC 0x100` it produces no audible sound due to it's volume being zero, but it still iterates over the configured duty waveform.

-The initial duty waveform position and the frequency timer can be determined by checking when the waveform changes.
+The initial duty waveform position and the frequency timer can be determined by checking when the waveform changes from 0 to 1 and vice versa.

 **Gambatte test roms**